Vishakhaa02/Event-landing-page-using-html-css-javascript/README.md

 VIBEFEST 2026 is a responsive concert and event website created using HTML, CSS, and JavaScript.

-The project was originally based on a restaurant website template, which I redesigned and converted into a concert event website.

 ## Features

 - Event landing page